"Then he returned to his disciples and found them sleeping. 'Couldn't you keep watch with me for one hour?' he asked." ~Matthew 26:40

 I promise I will not improve you or reform your world, because you need it to be 4:22 A.M.
 But I will stay, if you like, and keep watch with you.

 I vow not to be your 'life coach' or 'spiritual teacher.'
-I vow not to interfere with this moment, the unique opportunity for you to embrace the consequence of all your choices in their sum total, then let it go and be free.
+I vow not to interfere with this moment, this unique opportunity for you to embrace the sum total consequence of all your choices, then let it go and be free.

 In reality, all that seems capricious occurs with impeccable necessity at the right moment, so that you may unfold, through the playfulness of time, the eternal miracle of your Being.